University Policy 2001

-Responsible Oversight Executive: Vice President for Student Engagement and Enrollment Services
+• Responsible Oversight Executive: Vice President for University Communications and Chief Marketing Officer

 The purpose of this policy is to establish authority and requirements pertaining to official University communications with members of the media.